The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: The SLE loop measure is Borel

 By scaling, we easily deduce that $\mathrm{SLE}_\kappa^T$ is a Borel measure on $\mathcal{K}$ (or $\overline{\mathcal{K}}$) for all $T>0$.
 Chordal SLE$_\kappa$ from 0 to $\infty$ is then Borel on $\overline{\mathcal{K}}$ as a weak limit of Borel measures. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:sle_is_borel}] The proof of Proposition \ref{prop:cSLE_is_borel} also applies to the setup of SLE$_\kappa(\rho)$, where the Brownian motion is replaced by an absolutely continuous semimartingale \cite[Section 2.1.1]{Miller17_ig4}.
-The exact same strategy can be applied to show that radial SLE$_\kappa(\rho)$ \cite[Section 2.1.2]{Miller17_ig4} is a Borel measure.
+\begin{proof}[Proof of Proposition \ref{prop:sle_is_borel}] The proof of Proposition \ref{prop:cSLE_is_borel} also applies to the setup of radial SLE$_\kappa(\rho)$ \cite[Section 2.1.2]{Miller17_ig4}.
+The Loewner equation in this setting takes a different form and the driving function is no longer a Brownian motion but a continuous semimartingale, locally absolutely continuous with respect to Brownian motion.
 Whole-plane SLE$_\kappa(\rho)$ is a measure on Jordan arcs joining two distinct points in the Riemann sphere, which can be constructed as a two-sided version of radial SLE \cite[Section 2.1.3]{Miller17_ig4}.
 Hence, it is a Borel measure on the space of Jordan arcs as a weak limit of Borel measures.

-Now, we recall the construction of the SLE loop measure \cite{Zhan21_SLEloop} (see also \cite[Section 2.3]{AngSun21_CLE}).
+Now, we recall the construction of the SLE loop measure \cite{Zhan21_SLEloop} (see also \cite[Section~2.3]{AngSun21_CLE}).
 Let $p,q\in\hat{\C}$ distinct.
 Sample a whole-plane SLE$_\kappa(2)$ from $p$ to $q$.
 Conditionally on this curve, sample an independent chordal SLE$_\kappa$ from $q$ to $p$ in the complement of the curve.
 Integrate over $p,q\in \hat{\C}$ with respect to the kernel appearing in \cite[(4.5)]{Zhan21_SLEloop} (see also \cite[(2.9)]{AngSun21_CLE}).
-All the measures appearing in this process are Borel, and all the operations are continuous with respect to the weak topology.
+All the measures appearing in this process are Borel (with respect to the Hausdorff topology), and all the operations are continuous with respect to the weak topology.
 Hence, the SLE$_\kappa$ loop measure is Borel. \end{proof}